 All members of staff have a role to play in ensuring those with whom we come into contact are dealt with in a manner consistent with our equality duties.
-This requires a good level of staff training and that our services and information have a good level of accessibility.
+This requires staff training, and also ensuring that our services and information have a good level of accessibility.

-7.2.1.
-Staff training
+7.2.1 Staff training

-OSCR staff should be adequately trained to develop an understanding of equality issues and how these impact on their work.
-Training will be tailored depending on the degree to which a staff member will need to understand equality law.
+All OSCR staff should be adequately trained and have an understanding of equality issues and how these impact on their work.
+Training will be tailored depending on the degree to which a staff member will need to understand equality law as part of their role, although a more general equality awareness training is provided for all staff and Board members.